-The development of early learning materials was heavily influenced by behaviourist learning theory.
-Behaviourists argue that learning is evidenced by observable behaviour rather than internal cognitive processes.
-With the advent of cognitive learning theory, the focus shifted to include computer-based instruction.
-Cognitive psychologists view learning as a process involving memory, motivation, and thinking, emphasizing the importance of reflection in learning.
-As technology advanced, there was an increased emphasis on learner-centred education.
-Strategies to address individual learning preferences include:
+Early learning materials development was influenced by behaviourist learning theory.
+Behaviourists claim that it is the observable behaviour of the learner that indicates whether or not they have learned, not what is going on in the learner's head.
+Cognitive learning theory influenced the development of learning materials with the introduction of computer-based instruction.
+Cognitive psychologists see learning as a process involving the use of memory, motivation, and thinking, and that reflection plays an important part in learning.
+As technology emerged, there was more emphasis on learner-centred education.
+Examples of strategies to cater for individual learning preferences include: